 If in MS Office the mouse cursor disappears (is invisible)

-Follow this simple way to correct the cursor problem and stop trying to guess where it is, moving your mouse desperately here and there.
+You are welcome to follow this simple way to correct the cursor problem and stop trying to guess where it is moving your mouse desperately here and there!

 Of course you can also use a full cursor scheme that is larger or a ‘dark’ scheme, etc. These are ugly solutions you have to resort to only if you face extreme visibility problems, otherwise the elegant default scheme with only the replacement of the “text” (“beam”) cursor, will be enough to support your view.